scottbedard/twister/README.md

 const puzzle = new Dodecaminx({ size: 3 });
 ```

-State for this puzzle is stored as an array of corner matrices and middle values.
+State for a dodecaminx is stored as an array of corner matrices and middle values.
 These arrays start from the primary corner of a face, and continue clockwise around that face.
-The corner matrices are similar to that of the cube face, starting with the corner furthest from the center of the face, and read sequentially towards the center.
+The corner matrices are similar to that of a cube face, starting with the corner furthest from the center and reading sequentially towards the center.
 Middle arrays start with the sticker furthest from the center.
 Note that for even-layered puzzles, the middle and center values will be an empty array and `null` respectively.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/7980426/97093355-f9663180-15ff-11eb-93e4-8783045b8f71.png" width="600px">